BComm and BComm (Honours)

 The Combined Bachelor of Science (Engineering)/Bachelor of Commerce with the Schulich School of Engineering is available in: Chemical Engineering, Civil Engineering, Electrical Engineering, Geomatics Engineering, Mechanical Engineering and Software Engineering.

 Co-operative Education is an academic program designed to achieve the educational and career goals of many BComm students.
 Participants take their classroom learning to the job and bring their working knowledge back to the classroom.
-The experience gives students first-hand knowledge of what business is all about prior to graduation.
+This work-integrated experience gives students first-hand knowledge of what business is all about prior to graduation.
+The employer and the school monitor work performance and students receive supportive feedback throughout the work term.

 The Haskayne School of Business offers a minor program in Management and Society for students registered in other faculties.